aradhana1807/aradhana1807/README.md

 # Hi, this is Aradhana Nayak

-Hi, Aradhana here :)
+Hi, Aradhana here :smile:
-Let's see what the future folds ahead for me :D
+Let's see what the future folds ahead for me :grin:

-##  Current knowledge in
+##  Current Knowledge in

  - C
  - C++
  - HTML, CSS, Javascript
+ - Node.js (initial phase)
  - Flutter and Dart (initial phase)
+ - React.js (initial phase)